 Women in Stitches

 Women artists throughout history often had to make difficult decisions and sacrifices to disregard conventional, societal expectations in order to forge professional careers as painters, sculptors and photographers.
+Women activists use their voices, their art, their poetry and more to help make positive changes in the world

 Representing them in “stitches” is my metaphor for a laugh at the criticism they often encountered, but also ironically uses a form that is historically considered “women’s work”.
 For this project I was able to combine the traditional craft of embroidery with my professional experience in painting and drawing.
 I find, not so surprisingly, that the activities demand the same formal, compositional and observational qualities.
 Building an image with thread is the same as with any mark-making material.